 Community Transit continues to route ST510 every 15 minutes during peak commute from Everett into and out of Seattle.
 It bypasses Lynnwood with stop at Mountlake Terrace and multiple stops on 5th Ave on the way in and 4th Ave on the return.
 They’ve initiated ST515 from Lynnwood that also stops at Mountlake Terrace with routes every 10 minutes during peak commute with the same multiple stops in Seattle.
 However, they are both a “drop-in-the bucket” when it comes to resolving Line 1 problems.

 The bottom line is the Community Transit decision to replace 400 bus routes into and out of Seattle exacerbates the Line 1's lack-of-capacity problem.
-That former 400 bus riders and 4-car trains every 10 minutes will essentially end access for current Line 1 peak hour commuters.
+That former 400 bus riders and 4-car trains every 10 minutes could essentially end access for current Line 1 peak hour commuters.
 They need to delay ending 400 routes until they have trains every 4 minutes.
 Replacing bus routes reduces transit capacity into Seattle and adds to their 4-car light rail trains inability to reduce peak hour multilane freeway congestion, costs too much to operate off peak and does nothing to reduce GP travel times.

 Their commuters deserve something better